tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 2. We use ROIAlign, and because of (1), `tf.image.crop_and_resize` is __NOT__ ROIAlign.

-3. We only support single image per GPU for now.
+3. We only support single image per GPU.

 4. Because of (3), BatchNorm statistics are not supposed to be updated during fine-tuning.
 	 This specific kind of BatchNorm will need [my kernel](https://github.com/tensorflow/tensorflow/pull/12580)